Enterprise Content Management as a Service

 Te Tari Taiwhenua The Department of Internal Affairs

 Adopting the service

-This agreement is expiring in October 2020
+This agreement expires in October 2021.

 Agencies wanting to adopt the service don’t need to undertake a full procurement process.
 Agencies can take advantage of the work done by the lead agency by using the following process.